hegdeshreya23/Pehchaan-TIFR/README.md

 		python app.py

 		```
-	4. Register Faces
+	4. Enroll Users (Face & Voice Registration)
-	•	Upload images through the web interface.
+		•	Upload images and record a short speech sample.
-	•	The system extracts and stores facial encodings.
+		•	The system extracts and stores facial embeddings & voice features.
 	5. Start Attendance Recognition
-	•	The system captures faces via webcam and recognizes individuals.
+		•	The system captures a user’s face and voice.
-	•	Attendance is logged automatically.
+		•	If both match stored data, attendance is logged automatically.